 We’ll explain these store types in more detail below:

 Tmall Global Flagship Store

 Flagship stores are great for foreign brands that have trademarks and copyrights but don’t have a physical presence in China and a Chinese retail business license, which is a requirement to open a domestic Tmall store.

 Flagship stores provide robust features that brands can use throughout Alibaba’s ecosystem, including live streaming.
 If you’re a trademark brand owner, a flagship store is the perfect store type for your company.

 However, there are some requirements that you must meet before opening a flagship store.

-Both TMall and TMall Global are owned by Alibaba.
-What makes TMall Global different is that it is the cross-border e-commerce platform of the Alibaba ecosystem.
-While it’s true that foreign companies can still open a shop in TMall, TMall Global is a more viable option for those that want to save time and when opening a store and sell directly to mainland China.
+Both Tmall and Tmall Global are owned by Alibaba.
+What makes Tmall Global different is that it is the cross-border e-commerce platform of the Alibaba ecosystem.
+While it’s true that foreign companies can still open a shop in Tmall, Tmall Global is a more viable option for those that want to save time when opening a store and selling directly to Chinese consumers.

-While we said that foreign companies are likely to have TMall Global stores instead of TMall stores, some have already established the latter very early.
+While we said that foreign companies are likely to have Tmall Global stores instead of Tmall stores, some have already established the latter very early.
 This might be because they were already registered with the Chinese authorities and selling in mainland China.
-Therefore, setting up a TMall store makes a lot of sense.
+Therefore, setting up a Tmall authorized store makes a lot of sense.

 Advantage: Skip the Legal Red Tape